- Overview

 Fly out to the Andaman Islands while you are in India and in range!
 This stunning archipelago is full of endemics, and a really desirable place for birders to visit.
 It has lush forests, and we stay at one lodge, so it’s just a really wonderful pre-trip.

-Arrive in Bengaluru at your leisure today; you are met at the airport and transferred to the hotel.
-Your guide greets you at the hotel, answers questions, and lets you know tomorrow’s plans and departure time.
+Arrive in Bengaluru at your leisure today.
+After picking up your luggage and passing through customs, look for a driver holding a sign with your name.
+Your guide greets you at the hotel, answer questions, and lets you know tomorrow’s plans and departure time.
 Meals today are at your leisure.

 Tues., Nov.
 3 : Flight to Port Blair, Andaman Islands